mokshsrinivas/spotify-dashboard/README.md

 # The Spotify Dashboard

-Hi, this is my Final Project for CS396 which utilizes a Spotify API
+Hi, this is my Final Project for CS396 which utilizes a Spotify API.

+Here is the website: https://spotify-dashboard-jet.vercel.app

 ## Available Featers